 You don’t have to think of sensation-seeking scenarios with „combat robots“ or „combat androids“, robotic technology which improves a human soldiers‘ physical or mental capabilities or autonomous intelligent driving tanks, planes or ships (to provide at least the latter is not a serious technological problem any more).
 Beyond these martial scenarios there is a number of interesting theoretical options, which are obvious, when thinking about digital warfare.
 Cyber warriors may be able to e.g.:

-- perform sabotage by deactivating or at least violating an enemy’s basic infrastructure e.g. for energy (electricity, oil, gas), water, communication, or healthcare by utilizing malware such as the Stuxnet computer worm or ransomware (as already happened in course of the most recent „Wanacry“ incident)
+- perform sabotage by deactivating or at least violating an enemy’s basic infrastructure e.g. for energy (electricity, oil, gas), water, communication (intercontinental submarine cables), healthcare or financial transactions (banks, payment providers, stock exchanges) by utilizing malware such as the Stuxnet computer worm or ransomware (as already happened in course of the most recent „Wanacry“ incident)

 - switch-off or destroy any kind of electronic devices used by the enemy through predetermined breaking points, e.g. microchips, fuses, simple cables, or most likely backdoors in software programs